Alberta School Employee Benefit Plan

 Most teachers in the province belong to the Alberta School Employee Benefit Plan (ASEBP).
 ASEBP is administered by a board consisting of five trustees appointed by the Association and five trustees appointed by the Alberta School Boards Association.
-Association staff are available (firstname.lastname@example.org) to provide advice on ASEBP benefits as well as to help teachers appeal decisions of the ASEBP.
-ASEBP representatives, Association staff officers in Teacher Welfare and economic consultants are always available to speak to teachers.
+Association staff are available (email@example.com) to provide advice on ASEBP benefits as well as to help teachers appeal decisions of the ASEBP.
+ASEBP representatives, Association staff officers in Teacher Employment Services are always available to speak to teachers.

-This program is designed to provide a measure of financial compensation to a designated beneficiary or beneficiaries in the event that the participant dies from any cause while employed by an employer participating in the program.
+This program is designed to provide a measure of financial compensation to a designated beneficiary or beneficiaries in the event the participant dies while employed by an employer participating in the program.
 This insurance, which is in force 24 hours a day for as long as the member is employed, has no cash value and cannot be used as security for a loan.

 Accidental Death & Dismemberment

 Accidental Death & Dismemberment (AD&D) insurance provides a measure of compensation to a participant who is dismembered as the result of an accident or to a designated beneficiary or beneficiaries (in the event that the participant dies in an accident).
 Like Life Insurance, AD&D benefits are in force 24 hours a day for as long as the member is employed by a participating employer.
 If an injury results in death, the AD&D benefit is in addition to the benefit paid under the life insurance policy.

 Extended Disability Benefits